abpframework/abp/docs/en/Community-Articles/2023-08-12-ABP-Commercial-GDPR-Module-Overview/POST.md

 Let's assume that we have an e-commerce application and we need to get the address from a user to send their order.
 Address information is considered as personal data according to GDPR regulations.
 Therefore, we need to provide the address information to the GDPR Module.

-For this purpose, we need subscribe to the `GdprUserDataDeletionRequestedEto` and `GdprUserDataRequestEto` distributed events.
-These ETOs (event transfer objects) come from the `Volo.Abp.Gdpr.Abstractions` package, which are used to start deleting/anonymizing and download personal data requests. `Volo.Abp.Gdpr.Domain` package is pre-installed in the domain layer and has reference to that package, so most of the time you don't need to reference to the `Volo.Abp.Gdpr.Abstractions` package.
+For this purpose, we need to subscribe to the `GdprUserDataDeletionRequestedEto` and `GdprUserDataRequestEto` distributed events.
+These ETOs (event transfer objects) come from the `Volo.Abp.Gdpr.Abstractions` package, which is used to start deleting/anonymizing and downloading personal data requests. `Volo.Abp.Gdpr.Domain` package is pre-installed in the domain layer and has reference to that package, so most of the time you don't need to reference to the `Volo.Abp.Gdpr.Abstractions` package.

-But, if you want to use these ETOs in a different project, you should add the the `Volo.Abp.Gdpr.Abstractions` package.
-You can use the following command to add it yo your project:
+But, if you want to use these ETOs in a different project, you should add the `Volo.Abp.Gdpr.Abstractions` package.
+You can use the following command to add it to your project:

 ```bash
 abp add-package Volo.Abp.Gdpr.Abstractions
 ```

-After, we have ensured that we have reference to the package, then we can create a new event handler class named `AddressGdprEventHandler` and subscribe to the `GdprUserDataDeletionRequestedEto` and `GdprUserDataRequestEto` distributed events:
+After we have ensured that we have reference to the package, then we can create a new event handler class named `AddressGdprEventHandler` and subscribe to the `GdprUserDataDeletionRequestedEto` and `GdprUserDataRequestEto` distributed events:

 ```csharp
 public class AddressGdprEventHandler :